This article is part of our Travel Business Startup Guide—a curated list of articles to help you plan, start, and grow your travel business!

 - A Comprehensive Guide to Creating a Business Website

-Step 7: Market and launch your travel agency
+Step 7: Market and launch your travel business

-Marketing will likely be where the majority of your initial funding budget goes, as it’s an important area to focus on when starting a travel business.
-In fact, it’s a good idea to come up with a marketing plan for your travel agency as soon as possible.
+Marketing will likely be where the majority of your initial funding budget goes, as it’s an important area to focus on when becoming a travel agent and starting a travel business.
+In fact, it’s a good idea to come up with a marketing plan as soon as possible.

 For Don, the idea that you must spend money to make money drove the marketing strategy behind Costa Rica Vacations.